 Among many works, Glen created for his B.F.A, Cross Fades awarded him the Outstanding Choreographer award at Virginia Commonwealth University.
 Professionally, Glen premiered works with the Island Moving Company, Latin Ballet of Virginia, Virginia Beach Academy of Ballet, Henrico School of the Arts and Company Danzante.
 During his 8-year tenure with the contemporary ballet company IMC, his works especially Image de Vida and He Who Closed the Mouths of Liens were among the many that were highly recognized.
 He Who Closed the Mouth of Liens gained international recognition at the Kazakhstan international energy summit.

-As an educator, Glen have reached many dance academies, university and public schools along the east coast.
-He joined the educational programs with the Island Moving company in Rhode Island where he later became a director of their inclusion program the New Dance Program.
+As an educator, Glen has reached many dance academies, universities and public schools along the east coast.
+He joined the in-school educational programs with the IMC in Rhode Island where he later became a director of their inclusion program the New Dance Program.
 Before then, he was part of the faculty of Minds in Motion, an in-school program that is an extension of the Richmond Ballet in Virginia.
 As an educator in these programs, he taught standardized subjects through creative movement and elements of the creative process.
-From teaching standardized subject to dance technique, Glen taught master classes at many dance studios and universities in Virginia, Rhode Island and Massachusetts .
+From teaching standardized subjects to dance technique, Glen taught master classes at many dance studios and universities in Virginia, Rhode Island and Massachusetts .
 He has served as an adjunct professor in Ballet technique at Salve Regina University in Newport, RI.
-He joined many faculties in Rhode Island, Massachusetts, and Virginia.
-Currently, Glen is sharing his knowledge of contemporary dance technique and classical ballet technique with The Latin Ballet of Virginia School and Virginia Beach Academy of Ballet under the artistic directorship of Anna Maria Martinez and the Appomattax Regional Governor's for the Arts and Technology.
+Currently, displays his knowledge of contemporary dance technique and classical ballet technique with The Latin Ballet of Virginia School and Virginia Beach Academy of Ballet under the artistic directorship of Anna Maria Martinez and the Appomattax Regional Governor's for the Arts and Technology.